ashot-developer/ashot-developer/README.md

 ### Hey there <img src="https://emoji.discord.st/emojis/aac71f52-b538-457e-acb8-c8eb89ba91b2.gif" width="25px">

-I am a Full Stack Web Developer with 2+ years of experience both in front-end and back-end development.
+I am a dedicated Full Stack Web Developer with over 3 years of experience in both front-end and back-end development.
+Passionate about my work, I embrace every challenge that comes my way, constantly striving to learn, grow, and push boundaries.
-I really love my job and every challenge in the way of the working process, which motivates me to learn, grow and move forward.
-At this moment I work and lead the “IT Training Center” of my own village.
-We aim to uplift the IT level in the village.
-I move on with these guide ideas, dream, believe, do, repeat.
-And most of all NEVER GIVE UP.
+Currently, I am actively involved in leading the "IT Training Center" in my village, where our mission is to elevate the IT standards within the community.
+Guided by the principles of dreaming, believing, doing, and repeating, I am committed to never giving up on our goals.

 **Basic skills are;**
 * HTML5, CSS3, FlexBox, SCSS, LESS, Gulp
-* JavaScript, Vue.js, Quasar
+* JavaScript, TypeScript, Angular, Vue.js, Quasar
-* PHP, Laravel, Wordpress
+* PHP, Laravel, WordPress

 <!--
 **ashot-developer/ashot-developer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.